TenDRILLL/Nervegear/README.md

 Dependancies:
 ```
 discord-rpc                 - Library to connect with a locally running Discord desktop client.
 electron                    - Library that renders the GUI.

+Optional dependancies:
-(nexe)          - Library that compiles the executable, not required but is used here.
+electron-builder            - OPTIONAL: Library that compiles the executable.
 ```

 Do note I will not approve any changes that are not "canon" with Nervegear,